Dino Visser

-He began his career with Platinum Stars in his native country South Africa, making his Premier Soccer League debut in March 2011.
+Visser began his career with Platinum Stars in his native country, South Africa, making his Premier Soccer League debut in March 2011.
 Visser was touted as one of the most exciting young prospects from South Africa for some time.
 Visser played for Bloemfontein Celtic, Black Leopards and Polokwane City and picked up a winners medal when Bloemfontein Celtic won the 2012 Telkom Knockout.
 He was the regular first-team goalkeeper at Santos during the 2016–17 season.
 Despite this, the club were relegated out of the National First Division.
-He returned to the top-flight with former club Platinum Stars the next season as the regular first-choice goalkeeper and remained as such when Platinum Stars was sold and renamed to Cape Umoya United.
+He returned to the top flight with former club Platinum Stars the next season as the regular first-choice goalkeeper.
+He remained as such when Platinum Stars was sold and renamed to Cape Umoya United.

 In June 2019, Visser decided to move to England and eventually signed a short-term deal at Exeter City.
-After the expiration of his deal he left the club to instead sign a short term deal with Crewe Alexandra in March 2020.
-He signed a deal with Port Vale five months later, but left the club after spending the second half of the 2020–21 season out injured.
-He signed with Hereford in September 2022.
+After the expiration of his deal, he left the club to instead sign a short-term deal with Crewe Alexandra in March 2020.
+He signed a deal with Port Vale five months later but left the club after spending the second half of the 2020–21 season out injured.
+He signed with Hereford in September 2022 and was released at the end of the 2022–23 season before joining Leek Town in November 2023.
+He helped the club to win the Northern Premier League Division One West title in the 2023–24 campaign.